 Cabbage moths/worms are the most common pest that affects kale.
-These small green worms are the larvae of the little white cabbage butterfly, and will eat holes in the leaves of your kale, sometimes at an alarming rate.
+These small green worms, sometimes called cabbage loopers, are the larvae of the little white cabbage butterfly, and will eat holes in the leaves of your kale, sometimes at an alarming rate.

 To control cabbage worms, inspect plants regularly, and scrape away any eggs you see on the undersides of leaves.
 Pick worms off by hand and squish them, or use Bt (Bacillus thuringiensis) if you have a large infestation.
 A floating row cover can stop the cabbage butterflies from landing on your kale, and prevent them from laying their eggs.